-This mantra is part of a regular pre-race routine I rely on to make sure I'm relaxed and prepared for the event.
+This mantra is part of a regular pre-race routine I rely on to make sure I'm relaxed and prepared for an event.
 That full routine involves things like packing your bag the same way every time, eating familiar foods at set times before the race, and arriving with enough time before the start to leave room for unexpected emergencies or delays.
 I'm often surprised at how many riders lack a set routine and don't realize how much it effects their performance on race day.

 In actuality, your preparation for the race happens over the course of the week leading up to it, and reaches a peak the day before.
 Staying on top of life and training, focusing on effective time management, and keeping your stress levels low are keys to getting to the weekend ready to race rather than over the edge.